 Even then, you may leave your kids watching a wholesome program, but the inserted advertisements may be filthy.
 So be extra careful that the world doesn’t corrupt them through this means.
 When the mud flows, shut the door.

 The world says that you can’t shelter your children from wickedness.
 While that may be true, you can certainly give it a good try.
 What sort of parents would let their children roam around outside knowing that vicious dogs were loose in the area?
 It’s your responsibility to protect them.
 That doesn’t mean your children become monks in a monastery.
 It simply means that, as their parents, you keep them away from those things that you know will harm them.
-God sees innocence as a virtue, not a vice, so keep your children innocent toward that which is evil (Romans 16:19).
+God sees innocence as a virtue, not a vice, so keep your children innocent toward that which is evil (Rom.
+16:19).
+The Bible instructs us to set nothing wicked before our eyes (Psa.
+101:3), and to not do anything that would cause anyone—especially a child—to stumble.
+Are you careful to monitor the types of entertainment that come into your home?

 That includes keeping a very close watch on the music you allow your children to have—even professed Christian music.
 Much of it simply comes from the world’s musicians who have seen big bucks in gospel music.
 They have tossed a few clichés and the name of Jesus into their music, and naïve Christians buy into it and let their children feed on it.

 Most kids spend several hours a day being influenced by television and music.
 One way to keep your children from spending much time indulging in questionable entertainment is to give them responsibilities around the home.
 This will also prepare them for the real world that they will have to face.
-My daughter and her husband use family devotions to teach their children responsibilities such as how to make guests welcome in the home, how to answer the phone politely, how to always keep a godly attitude—to honor the Lord in all of life’s circumstances.

 Also be aware of the types of friends your children have.
 If they are from non-Christian families, make sure your kids are influencing them with the gospel, rather than them influencing your children with the things of the world.
 Peer pressure can greatly sway kids when it comes to musical tastes, fashions, attitudes toward drugs, sex, etc. This is why you need a good, communicative relationship with them.
 Ask your children what their friends talk about and what they believe.
 Pray with them for their friends’ salvation.

-Remember, it is the Christian parents’ responsibility to bring up their children in the training and admonition of the Lord (Ephesians 6:4).
+Remember, it is the Christian parents’ responsibility to bring up their children in the training and admonition of the Lord (Eph.
+6:4).
 Be sure you protect your children from all ungodly influences—both inside your home and out.